rmpowell77/wxUI/docs/ProgrammersGuide.md

 #### Bind

 *Controllers* support "binding" a function call to their event handlers.
 When the event for that *controller* is emitted, the function-like object supplied will be called.
-You can bind multiple events on a single *controller*.
-For convenience, some *controllers* have default events that will be used if none is supplied.
+You can bind multiple events on a single *controller*.  *Controllers* `bind` the most common events, and supply additional `bind` extensions (like `ListBox::bindDClick`) for more specialized events.

 ```cpp
             Button { "Left" }